-In Table IV, we show Pearson correlation results for all programs.
-We marked the strongest correlation values for each program underlined; the last row shows the average correlation values for each metric.
+We do not provide detailed data for these measurements because they all pointed out the same best heuristic estimation.
+Instead, in Table 5 we show Pearson correlation results for all programs.
+We marked the strongest correlation values for each program underlined; the last two rows show the average correlation values and the counts of strongest cases for each metric.
 It can clearly be seen that the NOI metric (Number of Outgoing Invocations) is the best estimator for both ENTR and REGX.
 The best values are negative in the NOI columns, which means that for the procedures of a program there is a high correlation between a high NOI value and a low clusterization value resulting from the removal of that procedure.
-In other words, the higher NOI value a procedure has, the more likely it is that its removal would decrease the clusterization considerably, i. e. the more likely it is that the procedure is a linchpin.
+In other words, the higher NOI value a procedure has, the more likely it is that its removal would decrease the clusterization considerably, i.e. the more likely it is that the procedure is a linchpin.

 In the case of ENTR and REGX metrics, in 59% and 79% of the cases NOI showed the strongest correlation; the average correlation was -0.36 and -0.63 (with standard deviations 0.4 and 0.18), respectively.
 The second best was POI showing strongest correlation in 38% and 14% of the programs with average correlation values -0.26 and -0.42.
 NII performed poorly, which was surprising because we expected NOI and NII will perform similarly.
-The promising results for NOI are strengthened by the fact that the highest NOI value predicts a linchpin correctly in most of the cases: in the highly clustered group in 12 out of 13 programs, in the medium group in 7 out of 11 programs the procedure with the highest NOI value turned out to be a linchpin.
-What causes NOI to be the best estimator is not yet clear, we are going to investigate this question in the future.
+The promising results for NOI are strengthened by the fact that the highest NOI value predicts a linchpin correctly in most of the cases: in the highly clustered group in 12 out of 13 programs, in the medium group in 7 out of 11 programs the procedure